 Don’t Be Puzzled by Meal Planning

-Planning a meal can make anyone’s head spin when they are trying to balance many nutrients at one time.
+Meal planning can make anyone’s head spin when they are trying to balance many nutrients at one time.
 Doing it on the run and with limited space can make it even more of a challenge.
 With a few simple guidelines, anyone can plan a healthy meal in minutes.

 Since vegetables are an important part of the meal that tends to be hard to fit in, make them the first part of your meal plan.
 Vegetables provide color to the meal while also being rich in important vitamins and minerals.
 Load up that sandwich with fresh sliced tomato, include plenty of pea pods in your stir-fry, and be creative with fresh vegetables that you can pick up at most fuel stations on your way.